IscArias/EyeEvaluationSourceCode_Extra/README.md

 This reduce the amount of time needed to find specific files in large dataset.

     Confussion Matrix (For netTransfer)
-This allow to plot the Confussion Matrix of the specefic netTransfer
+This code allows to plot the Confussion Matrix for a specefic netTransfer